hrsano645/pycgettb/README.rst

     </body>
     </html>

-The template files(source template, export template) must be the same template variable name.
+Template files(source template, export template) must be the same template variable name.
 Based on that convert to text data using jinja2.

 ::